rkaunismaa/LLaMa2_PlayGround/README.md

 Now, on a slightly different path, I want to try messing with [Mistral](https://docs.mistral.ai/quickstart/)

+11:23am Got the classifier.ipynb notebook to run!
+Nice!

+3:16pm This repo is evolving into an exploration of fine tuning large language models locally on the 4090.
+I am beginning to further explore [HuggingFace Parameter Efficient Fine Tuning](https://huggingface.co/docs/peft/index) to better understand what it is, how it works and how to use it.

 ## Monday, November 6, 2023

 Nice!
 Got that quickstart.ipynb to run!